Independent Contractor Misclassification: Risks and Best Practices

 What are the risks associated with Independent Contractor misclassification?

-Another risk is the potential for legal action against the company.
-Misclassified employees may be able to sue for back pay and other damages, and the company may also be subject to penalties from government agencies.
-This can lead to significant legal fees, financial difficulty and potential damage to the company's reputation.
+Legal Action Against The Company: Misclassified employees may be able to sue for back pay and other damages.
+The company may also be subject to penalties and lawsuits from government agencies if they suspect intentional misclassification of employees.
+This can lead to significant legal fees and financial difficulty.

 Best practices companies can adopt to avoid the misclassification of contractors and mitigate risks

-Companies should have clear and well-defined agreements in place with their contractors which follow country-specific regulations and adhere to contractor tax requirements.
+2. Have clear and well-defined agreements in place with their contractors which follow local labor laws.
 The agreement should outline the terms of their engagement and the rights and responsibilities of both parties.
 It’s also important to keep accurate and detailed records of contractor relationships, including the compensation and benefits provided.
+(Thera can help with this)

 Employing talent in global markets requires due diligence to avoid misclassification of independent contractors and the associated risks.
-By working with a reliable provider like Thera who can provide in-country insight into locally compliant employment contracts, you can begin or continue your global expansion without the worry of facing misclassification.
+By working with a global employment partner like Thera, you can continue your global expansion with confidence, without the worry of facing misclassification.

-Thera’s all-in-one HR platform allows companies to quickly and compliantly hire a global workforce in more than 135 countries—without the need for establishing local entities or relying on foreign contractors.
+Thera’s all-in-one HR platform allows companies to quickly and compliantly hire a global workforce in more than 135 countries.
 Click here to find out more about hiring, paying, and managing your remote workforce